tattoomachinegirl/inkbook-dataextractor/README.md

 To Run this tool

-use the follwong steps
+use the following steps

-Download zip package from Releases
+Download the latest zip package from Releases page

 Extract to any directory you wish to work from ,  this will be your working directory for data extraction